-Key audit matter

-Fair value determination, as of the date of the balance sheet, of derivative financial instruments non-listed in recognized markets and hedging transactions, is carried out through the use of valuation techniques that involve significant judgment by Management, mainly when the use of inputs from various sources or data not observable in financial markets and complex valuation models is required.

-How the key audit matter was addressed in our audit

-As part of our audit procedures, we obtained evidence of the approval by the Brokerage Firm's Risk Committee, of the valuation model for derivative financial instruments traded in non-recognized markets used by Management.
-Likewise, on a sample basis, we evaluated the reasonableness of those models and inputs used, through the involvement of our valuation specialists.
-In addition, on a sample basis, we evaluated the fair value determination of the derivative products traded in non-recognized markets.
+Key audit matter How the key audit matter was addressed in our audit Fair value determination of over the counter derivative financial instruments and hedging transactions, is carried out through the use of valuation techniques that involve significant judgment by Management, mainly when the use of inputs from various sources or data not observable in financial markets and complex valuation models is required.
+Therefore, we consider it a key audit matter.
+As part of our audit procedures, we obtained evidence of the approval by the Brokerage Firm's Risk Committee, of the valuation model for over the counter derivative financial instruments used by Management.
+Likewise, on a sample basis, we assessed the reasonableness of those models and inputs used, through the involvement of our valuation specialists.
+In addition, on a sample basis, we assessed the fair value determination of over the counter derivative financial instruments.